lhr-solar/BPS/Docs/source/Software/BSP.rst

 Usage
     There are multiple definitions of the same functions within this library.
 They are split into 2 categories, one for the RTOS and one for the Bare-Metal version of the BPS.
-There are ``#defines`` that encompass these functions that are set when compiled.
+There are ``#define`` that encompass these functions that are set when compiled.
 The default ``#define`` is "RTOS" but it can be changed to compile the Bare-Metal code if necessary.
 The ``BSP_I2C.h`` file has more information on how to use each function.
 The same function declarations are used regardless of whether it is RTOS or